greenya/SpaceLib/README.md

 TODO: terse: add ability to have a line with differently aligned parts -- ability to have a single line with text at left and at right, like in WOW's tooltips ("| Head <---> Leather |", "| Main Hand <---> Mace |")

-TODO: terse: add ability to have "<" and ">" in the text as part of the content, probably should support something like "<<test>>" which should give "<test>" as a text for displayed (not interpreted as code sequence)

 TODO: terse: rework parse_f32, parse_int, parse_vec_i, parse_vec -- should be only parse_vec and parse f32, which just handle any f32 text value

 TODO: terse: add support for "image" command <image=name[:left][:right]>, add proc for query image size by name (Query_Image_Proc).
 Image should support alignment: center (default), left, right: